 – all outstanding sums payable to the Company remain immediately due; and

-– your obligations under Sections 10, 20, 21, and 22 survive termination and remain in full force and effect.
+– your obligations under Sections 10, 20, 21, and 22 survive termination and remain in full force and effect, as further provided in Section 35D.

 19.3 No Liability